Now showing. The Asian Americans: A Retrospective May 7 – October 15, 2026

 Win Pe

-Win Pe (b.
-1935) is Myanmar’s most revered living artist and a central pillar of the nation’s modern cultural history.
-A true Renaissance Man.
-He learned to paint from Ba Thet and later learned from modernist Kin Maung (Bank).
-Moving to Rangoon, he was a leader of the second generation of modernists in the 1960s alongside his friends Kin Maung Yin and Paw Oo Thett.
-This would have been enough to secure his place, but his influence extends far beyond painting: he served as Dean of the Mandalay State School of Fine Art, gained renown as a syndicated cartoonist, a novelist and short story writer.
-In 1973 Win Pe became a film director and made movies for 15 years, winning Myanmar’s equivalent of the Academy Award for Best Director in 1981.
-When Paw Thame left Lokanut Gallery and founded Peacock Gallery—Myanmar’s first modern art gallery—Win Pe was the first to join him.
-After the 1988 uprising disrupted film production, he turned back toward painting and literature, eventually emigrating to the United States in 1994.
+Myanmar’s most revered living artist, Win Pe is a central pillar of the nation’s modern cultural history.
+He studied under Ba Thet and the pioneering modernist Kin Maung (Bank).
+Moving to Rangoon in the 1960s, he emerged as a leader of the second generation of modernists alongside Kin Maung Yin and Paw Oo Thett.
+He served as Dean of the Mandalay State School of Fine Arts and gained national renown as a novelist, a syndicated cartoonist for the Ludu newspaper chain, and a film director—winning the Burmese Academy Award for Best Director in 1981.
+When Paw Thame founded the Peacock Gallery, Myanmar’s first modern art space, Win Pe was the first to join him.
+Following the 1988 uprising, he turned back toward painting and literature, emigrating to the United States in 1994.

 Win Pe, Sagittarius the Hunter, 2010, Watercolor, 14 x 20 inches